OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ## Text facet

 A text facet can be generated on any column with the “text” data type.
-Select the column dropdown and go to “Facet” > “Text facet”.
+Select the column dropdown and go to “Facet” → “Text facet”.
 The created facet will be sorted alphabetically, and can be sorted by count.

 A text facet is very simple: it takes the total contents of the cells of the column in question and matches them up.
 It does no guessing about typos or near-matches.

 You can edit any entry that appears in the facet display, by hovering over the facet and clicking the “edit” button that appears.
-This will mass-edit every matching cell in your data.
+You can then type in a new value manually.
+This will mass-edit every identical cell in your data.
 This is a great way to fix typos, whitespace, and other issues that may be affecting the way facets appear.
 You can also automate the cleanup of facets by using [clustering](transforming#cluster-and-edit), with the “Cluster” button displayed within the facet window.
+It may be most efficient to cluster cells to one value, and then mass-edit that value to your desired string within the clustering operation window.

 Each text facet shows up to 2,000 choices by default.
 You can [increase this limit on the Preferences screen](running#preferences) if you need to, which will increase the processing work required by your browser.
 If your applied facet has more choices than the current limit, you'll be offered the option to increase the limit, which will edit that preference for you.